superduper-io/superduper/docs/content/apply_api/cron_job.md

 # `Cron Job`

 - Iterate computations, queries and actions on a crontab
-- Can be deployed on SuperDuperDB Enterprise
+- Can be deployed on superduper Enterprise

 ***Usage pattern***